robert-westenberger/knowledgebase/real-estate/property-managers.md

 - Okay with me being involved / learning.
 I pay a premium for that.
 - I should have insight / be able to see the data about the tenants that were screened.
 They can't just find tenants - they have to screen them too.
 - ALL non emergency repair requests are sent to me first.
 If i don't respond in a reasonable time, the PM handles it.
+- For repairs they do, need full written breakdown of costs.
 - Proactive Maintenance
 - Ability to use my own contractors.
 I should retain the right to get my own contractors.
 - The property manager should have incentives that align with mine.